MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 ## Configure the scanner to apply classification and protection

-In its default setting, the scanner runs one time and in the reporting-only mode.
-To change these settings, run the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet.
+If you are following these instructions, the scanner runs one time and in the reporting-only mode.
+To change these settings, edit the scanner profile:

-1. On the Windows Server computer, in the PowerShell session, run the following command:

-    	Set-AIPScannerConfiguration -Enforce On -Schedule Always
+1. Back on the **[Azure Information Protection - Profiles (Preview)](https://portal.azure.com/?ScannerConfiguration=true#blade/Microsoft_Azure_InformationProtection/DataClassGroupEditBlade/scannerProfilesBlade)** blade, select the scanner profile to edit it.

+2. On the \<**profile name**> blade, change the following two settings, and then select **Save**:

+    - **Schedule**: Change to **Always**
+    - **Enforce**: Select **On**

     There are other configuration settings that you might want to change.
-For example, whether file attributes are changed and what is logged in the reports.
-In addition, if your Azure Information Protection policy includes the setting that requires a justification message to lower the classification level or remove protection, specify that message by using this cmdlet.
-Use the [online help](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration#optional-parameters) for more information about each configuration setting.
+For example, whether file attributes are changed and whether the scanner can relabel files.
+Use the information popup help to learn more information about each configuration setting.

 2. Make a note of the current time and start the scanner again by running the following command: